LSSTDESC/firecrown/API.md

    and not changed after instantiation.
  - Objects inheriting from `Systematic` should only adjust source/statistic properties ending with an underscore.
+ - The `read` methods are called after all objects are made and are used to read any additional data.

 ### YAML Configuration